 - Transmission options: Choose your adventure with either a six-speed manual or a six-speed automatic, both promising a more engaging drive.

 But it wasn’t just about what’s under the hood.
 These years saw some significant upgrades in interior quality and tech.
-We’re talking updated infotainment systems and beefed-up safety features like dynamic stability control and enhanced airbags.
-It’s like the Mini grew up but kept its playful spirit.
+We’re talking updated infotainment systems and enhanced safety features like dynamic stability control and improved airbags.
+It’s like the Mini grew up but kept its spirited character.

 The Neutral Year: 2009

-2009 sits in the middle of the pack – not bad, but not stealing the show either.
-Think of it as the transition year:
+2009 sits in the middle of the pack – not ordinary, but not stealing the show either.
+Think of it as the essential year:

 - Same engine and transmission options as the best years, delivering solid performance and fuel efficiency.